pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 ---

-This post started as a follow-on to a post I am writing about what I learned about _culture_ and the Scholarly Commons at the San Diego workshop last September.
+This post started as a follow-on to a post I am writing about what I learned about the _culture_ of the Scholarly Commons at the San Diego workshop last September.
 But, as it sometimes turns out in this funny thing we call life, it is time to release this post, and I am still working on the one about culture.
 Don't worry---this post is not about specific technologies, but about what